saiganeshreddy7/Energy-Consumption-Prediction-and-Optimization/README.md

 | **GET** | `/` | Check API status |
 | **POST** | `/predict/` | Send real-time data and get energy usage prediction |
 | **POST** | `/predict/?model_name=KNN` | Get predictions using a specific model (KNN, RF, etc.) |

-📌 **Example Request:**
-See the curl example in Step 4 of the startup sequence.

 ---